-The broad attempt of the standard is to create a modeling interface that is as close as possible to that likely to be used for simulation, so that transactor models could be easily migrated from simulation to emulation as long as they adhere to a number of restrictions imposed by the additional demands of emulators.
+The broad intent of the standard is to create a modeling interface that meets all the requirements for simulation, and enables transactor models to be easily migrated from simulation to emulation, as long as they adhere to the requirements resulting from the additional demands of emulators.

-The Verilog language was extended to create SystemVerilog (see Bibliography [B4]) and as part of this new standard a new interface was created call the Direct Programming Interface (DPI).
-This interface is intended to allow the efficient connection of an HDL model with a C model, a very similar task compared to one of the goals of this standard.
-We have thus tried to adopt the DPI interface for SystemVerilog wherever we can and to add additional capabilities to facilitate the efficient connection of the host based code with an emulator through additional mechanism such as pipes.
+The Verilog language was extended to create SystemVerilog (see Bibliography [B4]) and as part of this new standard a new interface was created called the Direct Programming Interface (DPI).
+This interface is intended to allow the efficient connection of an HDL model with a C model, fulfilling one of the goals of this standard.
+This standard has thus tried to adopt the DPI interface for SystemVerilog wherever possible and has tried to additional capabilities to facilitate the efficient connection of the host based code with an emulator through additional mechanisms such as pipes.